 Most people start email marketing with the right goals in mind.

 They want to increase revenue, attract new customers, and strengthen relationships with their existing audience.
+When done correctly, an effective email marketing strategy has the potential to help marketers and business owners hit all of these business goals.

 They feel lost, not knowing what to send or when to send it.

-In the end, they send out an underperforming email or just give up without sending at all.
+In the end, they send out an underperforming email or just give up without sending anything at all.
 Either way, they’re leaving money on the table.

 People fail at email marketing because they don’t have a plan.